sjdumas/admin-dashboard/README.md

 # Admin Dashboard
-This is a required project - Admin Dashboard - for The Odin Project (TOP).
+This is a required project - Admin Dashboard - for [The Odin Project](https://www.theodinproject.com/).

 ## Skills Required
 - HTML